Talk to an Instructor:

 Security of Containers and Kubernetes based systems can easily get out of hand. eBPF is a technology that allows us to quasi X-ray our entire infrastructure and applications.

-simplify your security maintainence by combining observability, network, performance and security eBPF tools.
+This course will show you how to drastically simplify your security maintainence by combining observability, network, performance and security eBPF tools.
 So that neither attackers nor vendors can hide from you.

 We are happy to conduct tailored courses for your team - on-site, remotely or in our course rooms.